Glenn Schumann

 Glenn Schumann (born March 29, 1990) is an American college football coach who is currently the defensive coordinator for the Georgia Bulldogs.

 Early life

-Schumann was born on March 29, 1990, to Eric Schumann, a former college football coach and player, and Sherry Schumann, a college athletic director in Valdosta, Georgia.
-During his childhood, he moved all over the country because of his father's coaching stops at different places.
+Schumann was born on March 29, 1990, in Valdosta, Georgia to Eric Schumann, a former college football coach and player, and Sherry Schumann, a college athletic director.
+During his childhood, he moved all over the country because of his father's coaching stops, living in Georgia, Tennessee, Louisiana and Texas.
 He played both football and basketball at McKinney Boyd High School in McKinney, Texas, where he lettered in both sports.
 He was part of McKinney Boyd's first ever graduating class.

 Coaching career

 Alabama

 Unlike most collegiate coaches, Schumann did not play college football.
 Instead, after graduating high school in Texas, Schumann enrolled at Alabama, his father's alma mater, to be a student assistant under legendary coach Nick Saban in 2008.
 Reflecting on his time as a student assistant, he said that being a student assistant was, “doing anything that was asked of me.”
 He graduated from Alabama in 2011 with a Bachelor of Arts degree and earned a Master's Degree in sports management in 2013.

 He served as a student assistant from 2008 to 2011, when he graduated.
 During his time as a student assistant, Alabama won one SEC Championship and one National Championship.
 After he graduated, he became a graduate assistant under Saban.
 During his time as an on-field assistant, he worked closely with Saban and defensive coordinator Kirby Smart in installing the defensive gameplan every week.
 He worked with the outside linebackers during the early part of his stint and switched to working with the secondary for the latter part of his tenure as graduate assistant.

 In 2014, he became the director of football operations.
 His responsibilities at this position included off-the-field activities, player development, helping student-athletes balance athletics and academics, and organizing recruiting efforts.